kurdt94/k_doggo/README.md

 -- add " ensure k_doggo " to your server cfg

 # usage
--- " doggo ", spawn or respawn your dog
+-- " dog ", spawn or respawn your dog

--- " doggo delete ", delete your dog
+-- " dog delete ", delete your dog